by Arnie Schoenberg

 For navigation, the table of contents has hyperlinks to the sections.
 An index is unnecessary because most internet browsers have a "search" or "find" function within this webpage, trying pressing CONTROL or COMMAND or the little square knot, and the letter F at the same time.

-Figure i-1 Take Control + F to find your place in the universe by Arnie Schoenberg, remix of 2014 NASA Hubble photo and 2015 Tracy Watanabe ctrlF (CC BY-NC 4.0)
+Figure i Take Control + F to find your place in the universe by Arnie Schoenberg, remix of 2014 NASA Hubble photo and 2015 Tracy Watanabe ctrlF (CC BY-NC 4.0)

 This is a work in progress so for any problems you find, please send me an email or let me know in class.
 If a link is bad you can often find the correct one through a search engine, but please email me the broken link and I will fix it.

-I've labeled required links and assignments in GREEN CAPITALS, please consider this part of your required course work; I expect you to do the assignment or click on the link and read it.
-When I say to skim a link, you want to go to the link with the question of "How is this relevant to physical anthropology?" in mind and scroll thorough quickly looking for answers.
+I've labeled required links and assignments in GREEN CAPITALS, and consider this part of your required course work; I expect you to do the assignment or click on the link and read it.
+When I say to skim a link, you want to go to the link with the question in mind "How is this relevant to physical anthropology?" and scroll thorough quickly looking for answers.
 If you haven't had much experience skimming before, here is a quick description of skimming scientific articles.

 If I just include the link, then you can consider it recommended but not required.
 Many of the recommend links can be written up as Critical Reviews, which I've labeled with a teal asterisk *.
 You will find over 200 teal asterisks * that mark suggested links within the text, within graphic captions, as separate paragraphs.
 Please consult the instructions for critical reviews in your syllabus for more information.
 To find a list of suggested articles try CTR + F and then * and you can scroll through them.

 Below each Figure is a caption that describes the graphic.
 You can pretty much ignore the second half of the captions.
 I've tried to mark the interesting links with a teal asterisk *.